 Studying Economics at NUIG is an excellent choice for students with an interest in environmental economics and I highly recommend it for international students.The course was very practical and included a field trip aboard the RV Celtic Voyager aimed at enhancing knowledge and appreciation of marine science that is also incorporated into marine policy formulation.

 "I would highly recommend this course to other students.
 One of my favorite aspects of the course was how topical the information we were learning was.
 The work placement option really sets this course apart and it has allowed me to apply everything I have learned over the past 8 months.
-This course offers its students some amazing opportunities, my advice would be to not let them pass you by!"
+This course offers its students some amazing opportunities, my advice would be to not let them pass you by!"in Connect with Robert

 In 2015, the US-Ireland Alliance offered me a George J. Mitchell Scholarship to study for a year in Ireland.
 NUI Galway's program stood out among other postgraduate economics programs because of its particular focus on environmental and natural resource economics.
 The course is remarkably strong in its quantitative training.
 In the fall, students complete rigorous modules in econometrics and statistics, learning skills which they are then required to put into practice in the spring.
 I found it easy to develop strong working relationships with my lecturers, one of whom arranged a summer placement for me at the Economic and Social Research Institute (ESRI) in Dublin.
 At ESRI, I am working on a project with one of Ireland’s top environmental economists to value two salmon fisheries on the West Coast.
 My dissertation, which is based on the project, will be presented to a government client and published in an academic journal.